jun297/pytorch-ViT/README.md

 # pytorch-ViT
-Unofficial implementation of Vision Transformer (ViT) under the pytorch template (https://github.com/victoresque/pytorch-template)
+Unofficial implementation of Vision Transformer (ViT) under the pytorch template (https://github.com/victoresque/pytorch-template) from the paper:

-From the paper:

 An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale